 Since 1984, the G7 Foreign Ministers have met on the fringes of the United Nations General Assembly.
 Since 1998, there has been an additional meeting in May, which generally adopts a comprehensive “Communiqué” on current foreign and security policy issues.
 Since the British Presidency in 2021, it has been customary to hold two in‑person meetings per year.
 In recent years, additional guests have increasingly been invited, in order to ensure a broader exchange.
 Further to these meetings at foreign minister level, the G7 coordinates closely and regularly at all levels, for example in thematic working groups.
 With regard to interministerial issues with a foreign policy element, the Federal Foreign Office also supports the G7 Sherpa Staff at the Federal Chancellery via the Foreign Affairs Sous‑Sherpas (FASS).

 Wide range of issues at ministerial meetings

 Initially, the G7 focused on financial and monetary issues, but now the range of topics discussed has expanded greatly: alongside the Heads of State and Government track, it includes foreign affairs, digital transformation and technology, finances, health, trade, home affairs, climate and energy, and transport.

 Germany’s G7 Presidency in 2022

 The Presidency of the G7 rotates annually among the members.
-Germany held the Presidency in 2022; in 2023, it is Japan’s turn.
+Germany held the Presidency in 2022; in 2023, it was Japan’s turn, and Italy took over on 1 January 2024.
 The main focus of the German Presidency was ensuring that the G7, as a central crisis management mechanism, played a key role in supporting Ukraine in the face of the Russian war of aggression.
-Other issues on the German Presidency’s agenda included a resolute commitment to open, resilient, democratic societies and to human rights, the creation of strong alliances to protect the climate and environment as well as global health, and the expansion of development partnerships to promote sustainable development and infrastructure.